Empty calories

 Granulated sugar provides energy in the form of calories, but has no other nutritional value.

-In human nutrition, empty calories are those calories found in foods and beverages (including alcohol) composed primarily or solely of calorie-rich macronutrients such as sugars and fats, but little or no micronutrients, fibre, or protein.
+In human nutrition, empty calories are calories found in foods and beverages (including alcohol) that are composed primarily or solely of calorie-rich macronutrients such as sugars and fats, but contain little or no micronutrients, fibre, or protein.
 Foods composed mostly of empty calories have low nutrient density, meaning few other nutrients relative to their energy content.
-Empty calories are more difficult to fit into a diet that is both balanced and within TDEE, and so readily create an unhealthy diet.
+Empty calories are not directly harmful but are more difficult to fit into a diet that is both balanced and within total daily energy expenditure, and so readily create an unhealthy diet.

 Research

 The lack of complete nutrition found in high energy foods was first scientifically tested by French physiologist François Magendie, who experimented on dogs and described the process in his book Précis élémentaire de Physiologie.
-He demonstrated that the eating of nothing but sugar, olive oil, or butter could be the cause of the death of his test animals within 30 to 40 days.
+He demonstrated that only eating sugar, olive oil, or butter could cause his test animals to die within 30 to 40 days.